-TEACHEN/LEADEN · T AGE GROUP.

 PLACE / Is there a sense of allocated time being

 ENVIRONMENT / time of reflection, time to draw close to

 ATMOSPHERE God?

 Is there a sense of respect towards God

 and to others?

-Are all those present included (eg
+Are all those present included (e.g.

 including teaching assistant, parent

 helper)?

 Do termly logs show a variety of

 'spaces' being utilised e.g. outdoors /

 woods / pond area and where these

-· ·

 are, are they used to enhance the act of

+•

-DUDDOCE / AIRA worship?
+DUDDOCE / AIAA worship?

 PURPOSE / AIM Is the act of worship clearly planned?

 Is the purpose clearly presented to

 everyone?

 Is the theme /thought for the day

 developed through the time?

 VISION How does this act of worship express

 the school's vision?

 RESOURCES / How are resources used to enable focus

 ARTEFACTS / upon God?

 SYMBOLS / Are resources used effectively to

 VISUAL STIMULUS prompt reflection / questioning?

 / QUOTE

 PUPIL Is there opportunity for personal

 ENGAGEMENT & reflection?
 Time of quiet?

 SPIRITUAL Is there opportunity to ask or answer

 DEVELOPMENT questions?

 Express thoughts / contribute to

 discussion?

 Is there an openness to join in?

 Is there opportunity for pupils to

 express themselves to God (prayer)?

 WORSHIP Is there opportunity to worship by

 music / praise / expression of thanks to

 God?

 During the term, are pupils using not

 only set prayers, writing their own

 prayers but also praying spontaneously

 on the day?

 Sense of awe and wonder?

-CONTENT

 CONTENT Has the content upheld the Christian

 values of the school?

+l-

-IMPACT ON CHILDREN/ CHILDREN'S FEEDBACK Is there opportunity to teach about the character of God / Biblical truths?
-Does it motivate / inspire / engage pupils and bring a positive experience for them?
+Is there opportunity to teach about the character of God / Biblical truths?

+Does it motivate / inspire / engage

+pupils and bring a positive experience

+for them?
 Is there ownership?

+IMPACT ON What did the children remember from

+CHILDREN/ the assembly?

-What did the children remember from the assembly?
-What did they learn?
-Talking to them, is there an indication that they have grown in some way?
-IMPACT ON STAFF/ STAFF FEEDBACK Talk to adults about how they feel CW impacts them.
+CHILDREN'S What did they learn?

+FEEDBACK Talking to them, is there an indication

+that they have grown in some way?

+IMPACT ON Talk to adults about how they feel CW

+STAFF/ STAFF impacts them.

+FEEDBACK